 Since playas go through wet and dry cycles, they can be almost unnoticeable on the landscape, presenting problems for developers once water and birds show up.
 We strive to provide accurate information about avoiding playas so this situation is less likely to occur.

 - Energy Development Siting Recommendations for Playas – Our guidance takes a precautionary approach around playas by advising that all energy development and associated infrastructure avoid playa clusters.

 - PLJV Wind Model – A version of this model is available now and shown on the Playa Map.
-The current model predicts the number of turbines a given area of the PLJV region would typically support (see the About section of the Playa Map).
+The current model informs partners where turbines will likely be built. (see the About section of the Playa Map).
 We expect this model to evolve and change as part of a collaboration with FWS Region 2, where staff are looking to extend the model and increase its robustness.